 At the hotel

 Rooftop pool, free WiFi throughout.
-In rooms: flatscreen TV; minibar; iPod dock; air-conditioning; organic bath products.
+In rooms: flatscreen TV; minibar; iPod dock; speakers; air-conditioning; organic bath products.

 Our favourite rooms